vito11/CameraHook/README.md

 # CameraHook
-CameraHook is an example to hook and modify android camera preview that.
+CameraHook is an example to hook and modify android camera preview.

 It is just a protype and the code  may be ugly.

-##Supported platform
+## Supported platform
 Android 2.3 - 4.4

 To use this tool, devices must be root.